PPE Alumni Reading Group

 The PPE Program is happy to announce a brand new opportunity for our PPE Program Alums!
 The PPE Program Reading Groups have been a staple of our programming for many years, and now we want to expand its reach to our alumni.

 Spend seven weeks reading and talking about an important PPE book (description below) with an exciting group of PPE alumni and a discussion leader.
-The group is open to all UNC PPE alumni who are eager and able to meet for seven (7) weeks, from October 9 – November 20, 2020, on Fridays at 5:30pm EST.
+The group is open to all UNC PPE alumni who are eager and able to meet for 7-8 weeks.

 The PPE Program will provide copies of the books to all selected participants and an engaging group leader.